 A minimum down payment of 5% is required to purchase a home.
 In addition to the down payment, you must also be able to show that you can cover 1.5% of the property purchase price for applicable closing costs (i.e. legal fees and disbursements, appraisal fees and a survey certificate, where applicable).
 Mortgages with less than 20% down must have mortgage loan insurance.
 In some instances, borrowers with lower debt service ratios may be able to borrow the 5% down payment creating a mortgage where 100% financing is used.

 What is mortgage loan insurance?

-Mortgage loan insurance is insurance provided by Canada Mortgage and Housing Corporation (CMHC), a crown corporation, and Genworth Financial Canada and Canada Guaranty both approved private corporations.
+Mortgage loan insurance is insurance provided by Canada Mortgage and Housing Corporation (CMHC), a crown corporation, and Sagen (previously Genworth Canada) and Canada Guaranty both approved private corporations.
 This insurance is required by law to insure lenders against default on mortgages with a loan to value ratio greater than 80% (less than 20% down payment).
 The insurance premiums, ranging from 0.60 to 4.50%, are paid by the borrower and can be added directly onto the mortgage amount.
 This is not the same as mortgage life insurance.

 What does a mortgage broker do?